-Day and night exactly equal at equinoxes? | EarthSky.org
+Are day and night equal at equinoxes? | EarthSky.org

 The sun is a disk, not a point.
 Watch any sunset, and you know the sun appears in Earth’s sky as a disk.

 It’s not pointlike, as stars are, and yet – by definition – most almanacs define sunrise as when the top of the sun first touches the eastern horizon.
-They define sunset as when the sun’s upper limb finally touches the western horizon.
+They define sunset as when the sun’s trailing limb finally touches the western horizon.

-This in itself provides an extra 2.5 to 3 minutes of daylight at mid-temperate latitudes.
+This in itself provides an extra 2 1/2 to three minutes of daylight at mid-temperate latitudes.

 Atmospheric refraction.
-The Earth’s atmosphere acts like a lens or prism, uplifting the sun about 0.5o from its true geometrical position whenever the sun nears the horizon.
-Coincidentally, the sun’s angular diameter spans about 0.5o, as well.
+The Earth’s atmosphere acts like a lens or prism, uplifting the sun about 1/2 degree from its true geometrical position whenever the sun nears the horizon.
+Coincidentally, the sun’s angular diameter spans about 1/2 degree, as well.

-Therefore, atmospheric refraction advances the sunrise and delays the sunset, adding nearly another 6 minutes of daylight at mid-temperate latitudes.
+Therefore, atmospheric refraction advances the sunrise and delays the sunset, adding nearly another six minutes of daylight at mid-temperate latitudes.

 Astronomical almanacs usually don’t give sunrise or sunset times to the second.
 That’s because atmospheric refraction varies somewhat, depending on air temperature, humidity and barometric pressure.
 Lower temperature, higher humidity and higher barometric pressure all increase atmospheric refraction.